 Mosquitoes are small flying insects that bite people and animals and can spread diseases such as West Nile virus.
 Female mosquitoes require blood from humans or other animals to develop eggs.
-Mosquito larvae live and grow in ponds, bird baths, and any other objects containing standing water, and other aquatic sites.
-Decrease your chances of getting bitten by reducing standing water around your home, using repellents, and wearing protective clothing when outdoors.
+Mosquito larvae live in aquatic habitats and can grow in ponds, bird baths, and any other objects containing standing (non-moving) water.
+Decrease your chances of getting mosquito bites by reducing standing water around your home, using repellents, and wearing protective clothing when outdoors.

 Minimize mosquito breeding habitats.

 - Empty water from unused garden pots and other objects.
 Store containers upside down, cover, or dispose of them so mosquitoes can’t lay eggs.

 - Change water in pet dishes, watering troughs, and bird baths every week.

 - Avoid overwatering outdoor landscapes, which can lead to standing water.

 - Keep litter and garden debris out of street gutters.
 Remove debris from rain gutters and downspouts annually.

 - Seal rain barrels and keep all filters and prefilters clean and free of moisture-retaining debris.
 Inspect water reservoirs regularly for leaks.

 - Remove excess vegetation, stock with mosquito-eating fish, or use Bacillus thuringiensis (Bt) products in ponds.
 Bt is a bacterium that kills mosquito larvae but doesn’t affect people, other animals, or plants.

 - Maintain water quality in swimming pools with chemical treatments.
 Keep water off swimming pool covers.
 Cover or drain water from plastic pools when not in use so mosquitoes can’t lay eggs.

 - Fill open tree holes with sand or mortar.

 What is West Nile virus?

-West Nile Virus is spread by mosquitoes that get the virus from infected birds.
+West Nile virus (WNV) is spread by mosquitoes that get the virus from infected birds.
 Once infected, mosquitoes then transfer the virus to humans and other animals.
 Infected humans can become very ill.
-The disease usually is most serious in children, people with weakened immune systems, and the elderly.
+The disease is most serious in children, elderly, and others with weakened immune systems.

-For more information about West Nile Virus, contact the California Department of Health Services.
+For more information about WNV, visit the California Department of Health Services.